-"So, Susan, your report indicates you support forging ahead with the expansion, but have you considered the impact this will have on our customers?
+"So, Susan, your report indicates you support forging ahead with the expansion, but have you considered the impact that this will have on our customers?
 Surely you remember the fiasco in Dallas last year when they tried the same type of project?"

 Confidence is key when learning to think on your feet.
 When you present information, give an opinion or provide suggestions, make sure that you know what you are talking about and that you are well informed.
 This doesn't mean you have to know everything about everything, but if you are reasonably confident in your knowledge of the subject, that confidence will help you to remain calm and collected even if you are put unexpectedly in the hot seat.

 This is often the opposite of how you are feeling when you're under pressure, but in order for your voice to remain calm and for your brain to "think," you have to be as relaxed as possible.
+Keep calm by:

 If you're feeling particularly under pressure, ask for the question to be repeated.
 This gives you a bit more time to think about your response.

 We are conditioned to believe that silence is uncomfortable.
-However, if you use it sparingly, it communicates that you are in control of your thoughts and confident in your ability to answer expertly.
+However, if you use it sparingly, it communicates that you are in control of your thoughts and are confident in your ability to answer expertly.
 When you rush to answer you also typically rush your words.
 Pausing to collect your thoughts tells your brain to slow everything down.

 If you give too short an answer, you risk letting the conversation slip into interrogation mode.
-(You'll get another question, and the questioner will be firmly in control of how the dialogue unfolds).
-When your reply is too long, you risk losing people's interest, coming across as boring, or giving away things that are better left unsaid.
+(You'll get another question, and the questioner will be firmly in control of how the dialogue unfolds.)
+When your reply is too long, however, you risk losing people's interest, coming across as boring, or giving away things that are better left unsaid.

 Let's say you are presenting the monthly sales figures to your management team.
-The chances are your report will cover most of the obvious questions that the management team might have, but what other questions might you predict?
-What's different about this month?
-What new questions might be asked?
-How would you respond?
+The chances are that your report will cover most of the obvious questions that the management team might have, but it can still be useful to take some time beforehand to consider what other questions you might be asked.
+For instance, what's different about this month?
+Are there any anomalies that might need explaining?
+How would you respond to questions about this?
 What additional information might you need to have to hand to support more detailed questions?